Grave Creek Stone: Inscription

-Recent research
+Debunking

 At a meeting of the West Virginia Archaeological Society in October 2008, the anthropologist David Oestreicher suggested that the inscription had been forged by James W. Clemens, a local physician who had financed the excavation through loans.
 Oestreicher found the source of the inscription; an 18th-century volume, "An Essay on the Alphabets of the Unknown Letters That are Found in the Most Ancient Coins and Monuments of Spain".
 "Everything on the stone", including "impossible sequences of characters with the same mistakes", was copied directly from the volume.